shoutem/shoutem.github.io/_posts/1-7-2-SettingsTypesInExtension.md

 ## Shortcut settings

-Shortcut settings are settings shared through all the screens navigated from the starting screen of the shortcut instance.
+Shortcut settings are settings shared throughout all the screens that were navigated to from the starting screen of the shortcut instance.

 ##### Place